In this article

-When it comes to car finance, your credit score is like the British weather.
+When it comes to, your credit score is like the British weather.
 It's going to come into the conversation at some stage.
-You'll need a credit score to get car finance, and the better your score is, the better your chances of getting a great deal.
+You'll need a to get car finance, and the better your score is, the better your chances of getting a great deal.

 Getting turned down for car finance because of your credit history can be discouraging.
 But while having 'bad' credit can indeed be a challenge, it doesn’t have to spell out the end of your four-wheeled dream.

-Typically this means you have a relatively low credit score.
+Typically this means you have a relatively.
 Your credit score is calculated using your credit report.
 It's a way of measuring how much of a risk you might pose to a lender.

 If you have a 'low' credit score, you might find it harder to be accepted for credit.
 This is because a low credit score suggests that you may have had trouble repaying your debts in the past.
 In the eyes of a lender, this means there's a higher chance that you also won't repay any future debt.